-When most Tallinners think of Pirita, they think of the popular beach, which can get packed with thousands of bodies on any sunny weekend.
-But there’s much more to Pirita than sand, surf and peaceful greenery.
+When most Tallinners think of Pirita, they think of the popular Pirita beach, which can get packed with thousands of nearly naked bodies on any sunny weekend.
+But there’s much more to Pirita than suntan lotion and bare skin.

 Reaching Pirita from the centre is simple.
-Take bus No 1, 1A, 8, 34, or 38 from underground stop at the Viru Centre.
+Take bus No 1, 1A, 8, 34A, or 38 from the underground stop at the Viru Centre.
+For the Song Festival Grounds get off at Lillepaviljon stop and for the Maarjamäe museums and memorial area get off at Maarjamägi stop.
 For the beach, convent or river area, get off at the Pirita stop, which is the first one after you cross the river.
-You can also easily get to Pirita by taxi.

 Check the Pirita sightseeing, restaurant and leisure venues here.